carlosjgp/tyk-docs/tyk-docs/content/configure/tyk-gateway-configuration-options.md

 ### <a name="proxy_enable_http2"></a> proxy_enable_http2

-Set this to `true` for HTTP 2 upstream connections.
+This defaults to `true` for HTTP/2 upstream connections.

 ### <a name="enable_jsvm"></a> enable_jsvm